 When Meghan and Harry stepped out for their engagement photos in November 2017, Meghan similarly donned a color that looked very much like Ballet Slippers.
 Since then, the Duchess of Sussex has been stepping out with lighter shades on her fingernails.

 Perhaps that's because she underwent intense princess training for months before the wedding.
 "She doesn’t want to ruffle any royal feathers.
-She wants to be ready for her new position and master all the ins and outs of what it takes to be a royal," a source said of Meghan prior to the nuptials.
+She wants to be ready for her new position and master all the ins and outs of what it takes to be a royal," a source told Life & Style of Meghan prior to the nuptials.

 We assume she learned all those royal family beauty tips during that training as well.
 "The classes will also include dining etiquette and privacy rules," the insider said of Meghan's previous three-week-long sessions.
 "There will be lessons on how to handle difficult family members with dignity and class, and crisis management, as well."
 Keep on following the rules, Meg!